nk521/hackathontime/README.md

 hmmm💭

 ## `Work already done` We did this much!
-gotcha nerdssss
+- Skeleton pages for User Interface (UI) with all the required variables and properties.
-- basic UI skeleton pages
+- Pages for Login/Register into Hackathonti.Me.
-- login/register
+- Logic for Creation of teams for hackathons by participants.
-- team creation
+- Logic for Date/Time for hackathons to decide the ongoing, future and past events and move them to archive accordingly.
-- date/time logic for hackathons
+- Logic to declare Winner and Runner-Ups.
-- winner/runnerup logic
+- Logic to decide points for teams and hackathons.
+This is implemented manually.

-- points logic (ye manual hi hoga..
-CTFtime bhi ese hi krta)
+gotcha nerdss🧠

 ## `Work in Progress` Still brainstorming these ones!
-under construction kidddoo
+- Logic for Public Voting for hackathons.
-- public voting thingy
+- Logic to join teams.
+After a team is created, a UUID could be generated for the participants which will also allow others to join in.
-- join team logic (I was thinking ki team banane pe UUID dedete hai user ko jisse join kr ske baaki bande)
+- Is Team Blog is a good idea?
+Where teams can write about their projects to maintain a project archive.
+The information for the team like [ team members, hackathons went and hackathons attending ] could be more concisely arranged on the page.

-- team slug page pe abhi bas team members, hackathons went and hackathons won hai.. usko chota sa ek kone m rkh ke us page ko team blog banana hai.. taaki team explain kr pae ki unhone is hackathon m kya banaya and all
+under construction kiddo🚧

 ## `Screenshots` How do we look like?
 giphy cat save us